ssl-core/ssl-core/docs/contribution-guidelines.md

 ### Steps

 01. **Prompt Review:**
    * Try to review pull requests promptly to avoid unnecessary delays in the development process.
-If you cannot review immediately, communicate an estimated timeframe with the pull request author
+If you cannot review immediately, communicate an estimated timeframe with the pull request author.

 02. **Understand the Changes:**
    * Thoroughly understand the changes introduced in the pull request.
-Check if the proposed solution aligns with the project requirements and coding standards
+Check if the proposed solution aligns with the project requirements and coding standards.

 03. **Reference Existing Documentation:**
    * If the changes relate to existing documentation, ensure that the pull request author has updated or added relevant documentation.
-Reference the documentation in your feedback if applicable
+Reference the documentation in your feedback if applicable.

 04. **Mention Relevant Issues:**
    * If the pull request addresses a specific issue or is part of a larger project, mention the relevant issue(s) in your review comments.
-This provides additional context for both the author and other team members
+This provides additional context for both the author and other team members.

 05. **Provide Clear Feedback:**
    * Leave clear and constructive feedback.
 If something is unclear, ask for clarification.
-Be specific about any concerns or suggestions you may have
+Be specific about any concerns or suggestions you may have.

 06. **Focus on Code Quality:**
    * Evaluate the code for readability, maintainability, and adherence to best practices.
-Ensure that the changes do not introduce new issues or negatively impact existing functionality
+Ensure that the changes do not introduce new issues or negatively impact existing functionality.

 07. **Check for Edge Cases:**
    * Consider potential edge cases and scenarios that may not have been covered by the pull request author.
-Identify any areas where additional testing may be required
+Identify any areas where additional testing may be required.

 08. **Verify Tests and CI Checks:**
    * Check if the pull request includes new tests for the introduced features or bug fixes.
 Ensure that existing tests are updated as needed.
-Verify that all CI checks pass successfully
+Verify that all CI checks pass successfully.

 09. **Respect Coding Guidelines:**
    * Ensure that the code follows the established coding guidelines and style conventions of the project.
-This consistency is essential for the overall maintainability of the codebase
+This consistency is essential for the overall maintainability of the codebase.

 10. **Encourage Best Practices:**
    * Encourage the use of best practices and suggest improvements when necessary.
-Share your knowledge with the pull request author to help them grow as a developer
+Share your knowledge with the pull request author to help them grow as a developer.

 11. **Be Responsive:**
    * Be responsive to any follow-up questions or discussions initiated by the pull request author.
-Collaboration and communication are key elements of the review process
+Collaboration and communication are key elements of the review process.

 12. **Approve or Request Changes:**
    * If the changes meet the project's standards and address the intended issues, approve the pull request.
-If there are concerns, request changes and provide guidance on what needs to be addressed
+If there are concerns, request changes and provide guidance on what needs to be addressed.

 13. **Notify of Approval:**
    * If you approve the pull request, notify the pull request author that their changes are accepted.
-This helps them move forward with the next steps, such as merging the code
+This helps them move forward with the next steps, such as merging the code.

 14. **Follow Up:**
    * Follow up on any changes requested and re-review the pull request after the author has made updates.
-Confirm that the issues identified during the initial review have been properly addressed
+Confirm that the issues identified during the initial review have been properly addressed.

 > **Note:** Including references and mentioning issues in your review comments enhances clarity and helps maintain a well-documented and organized development process.